rapidsai/docker/CONTRIBUTING.md

 ./generate_dockerfiles.py
 ```

-`generate_dockerfiles.py` will write files to a `build` directory only if they don't exist already _or_ if they've changed since the last time the script was run.
-This helps to identify the impact of changes made to the `templates/` directory.
+This will write the Dockerfiles to the `generated-dockerfiles` directory.

 ## Building the Docker Images

 See the [_Building Images_](README.md#Building-Images) section in the `README.md` for details on how to build the compiled Dockerfiles.
-Replace the `generated-dockerfiles` folder with the `build` folder to build images compiled locally.

 ## Adding a new Repo to Devel Images